-- For the dough, whisk the egg whites with a hand mixer at the highest level until so stiff that a knife cut remains visible.
-Sift the powedered sugar and gradually fold into the whipped egg whites.
-For glazing the cookies, put 2 heaping tablespoons of the mixture aside.
+- Whisk the egg whites with a hand mixer at the highest speed until so stiff that you can cut through with a knife.
+Sift the confectioners’ sugar and gradually fold into the whipped egg whites.
+Put 2 heaping tablespoons of the mixture aside for brushing the cookies.

-- With the handmixer at the lowest level stir in gently vanilla sugar, cinnamon and about 150 g of the hazelnut meal/flour.
-Continue by kneading the dough with hands and adding as much of the remaining hazelnut meal as possible, until the dough hardly sticks.
+- Using the hand mixer at the lowest speed, stir in gently vanilla sugar, cinnamon and about 150g of the hazelnut flour.
+Continue by kneading the dough with a hand and adding as much of the remaining hazelnut flour as possible, until the dough is only slightly sticky.

-- Dust your work space with icing sugar and roll out the dough about 1/2 cm thick.
-With a cookie cutter cut out the stars, place them on the baking tray and with a brush coat with the whipped egg whites set aside.
+- Dust your workspace with confectioners’ sugar and roll out the dough about 1/2 cm thick.
+Cut out the stars, place on the baking tray and brush with the whipped egg whites.
 If the mixture is to thick to be spread smoothly on the cookies, add a few drops of water.

-- Put the baking tray into the preheated oven.
-Bake the cinnamon stars for about 25 minutes.
-Prepare the remaining cookies as described and place them on baking paper.
+- Bake the cookies for about 25 minutes.
+Prepare the remaining cookies as described and place them on parchment paper.

-- Pull the baked cookies with the baking paper onto a cooling rack.
+- Pull the baked cookies with the parchment paper onto a cooling rack.
 The cookies are baked when they are still soft on the underside when taken out of the oven.
-Pull the prepared cinnamon stars with the baking paper onto the baking tray, bake and let cool down.
+Pull the prepared cinnamon stars with the parchment paper onto the baking tray, bake and let cool down.

-Tip: It is easier to cut out the cookies if you dip the cookie cutter in water each time.
+- It is easier to cut out the cookies if you dip the cookie cutter in water.

 - a trace of baking powder (just enough to fit on the point of a knife)

 - 125g of sugar